“College-prepared and career-ready for the 21st century”

 Learn cleaning procedures for schools, offices, hotels, arenas, theatres, and residential buildings.
 The class covers safety, waste handling, chemical care, restroom care, floor care, and carpet maintenance.

 This competency-based course prepares trainees for entry-level supervision positions as school custodian supervisors.
-Instruction includes practical training in the management of custodial personnel; in-depth study of time and motion studies; scheduling workloads equitably; scheduling of routine cleaning; scheduling of non-routine cleaning.
-The competencies in this course are aligned with the California High School Academic Content Standards and the California Career Technical Education Model Curriculum Standards.
+Instruction includes practical training in the management of custodial personnel, in-depth study of time and motion studies, scheduling workloads equitably, scheduling of routine cleaning, and scheduling of non-routine cleaning.

 Public Service